Santhoshnov/Santhoshnov/README.md

 - System design and distributed systems
 - Advanced .NET features and performance tuning
-- Cross-platform mobile development with Flutter
+- Full stack web development with React and .Net

 ## 📂 Projects